 You would have laughed at the big smile on my face as I peeked in the oven about 10 minutes later.
 “Wow!”, is what came out of my mouth though no one was around.
 All crinkly-crackly, looking like they just walked out of a fancy bakery!

 I couldn’t wait for them to cool completely before I snitched a little piece.
 “Wow!” – chewy in the center and crisp on the edges – to me, the perfect ginger cookie.

-I’ve made them four times since and each time the results are deliciously the same.
+Four batches later and the results are deliciously the same each time.
 Everyone who tries them, loves them.
-You will too!

 AND WE’RE FOREVER PINNING RECIPES AND INSPIRATIONAL IDEAS ON PINTEREST – JUST CLICK TO FOLLOW US

 - ½ teaspoon kosher salt

 - Raw sugar also called Demera or Turbinado sugar, for rolling